Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Preliminaries

 \subsection{The Gibbs sampler}

 We consider a probability distribution $\pi (\mathd x)$ supported on $\R^d$, equipped with its standard Borel $\sigma$-algebra.
-Let $P(x,\mathd y)$ be the Markov transition kernel of a discrete-time Markov chain on $\R^d$ with stationary (or invariant) distribution $\pi$.
+Let $P(x,\mathd y)$ be the Markov transition kernel of a discrete-time Markov chain on $\R^d$ with invariant distribution $\pi$.
 Here, the Markov chain is interpreted as the MCMC method for generating approximate samples from $\pi$.
 The kernel $P$ is said to be reversible with respect to $\pi$ if

-Reversibility with respect to $\pi$ implies stationarity of $\pi$, however the reverse implication is in general false.
+Reversibility with respect to $\pi$ implies that $\pi$ is invariant, however the reverse implication is in general false.
 Among MCMC methods, we focus on the Gibbs sampler.
 This method has two commonly used variants: the random-scan Gibbs sampler and the systematic-scan Gibbs sampler, which we now introduce.
 Let $x = \left(x_1, \dots, x_d\right) \in \R^d$.
 For $1 \leq k \leq l \leq d$, we write

 and

 Given another point $y = \left(y_1, \dots, y_d\right) \in \R^d$, we also write